lowlighter/metrics/README.md

 <details>
 <summary>Apple Music</summary>

-Extract the *embed* url of the playlist you want to share.
+Extract the *embed* URL of the playlist you want to share.

 To do so, connect to [music.apple.com](https://music.apple.com/) and select the playlist you want to share.
 From `...` menu, select `Share` and `Copy embed code`.